Kode/vscode-kha-extension-pack/README.md

 # Kha

-This more or less (currently less) includes all Kode Studio functionality.
+This more or less includes all Kode Studio functionality.